-42 &#x27;The Anatomy of Expression,' 1844, p.
-110, 131.

-Quoted by Prof. Canestrini in the 'Annuario,' &c., 1867, p.
+^{43 &#}x27;The Anatomy of Expression,' 1844, pp. 110, 131.
+44 Quoted by Prof. Canestrini in the 'Annuario,' etc., 1867, p.
 90.

-Mr. J. Wood, in his valuable series of papers, 45 has minutely described a vast number of muscular variations in man, which resemble normal structures in the lower animals.
+Mr. J. Wood, in his valuable series of papers,46 has minutely described a vast number of muscular variations in man, which resemble normal structures in the lower animals.
 Looking only to the muscles which closely resemble those regularly present in our nearest allies, the Quadrumana, they are too numerous to be here even specified.
 In a single male subject, having a strong bodily frame and well-formed skull, no less than seven muscular variations were observed, all of which plainly represented muscles proper to various kinds of apes.
-This man, for instance, had on both sides of his neck a true and powerful "levator claviculæ," such as is found in all kinds of apes, and which is said to occur in about one out of sixty human subjects.46 Again, this man had "a special abductor of "the metatarsal bone of the fifth digit, such as Pro-"fessor Huxley and Mr. Flower have shewn to exist " uniformly in the higher and lower apes."
-The hands and arms of man are eminently characteristic structures. but their muscles are extremely liable to vary, so as to resemble the corresponding muscles in the lower animals,47 Such resemblances are either complete and per-
+This man, for instance, had on both sides of his neck a true and powerful "levator claviculae," such as is found in all kinds of apes, and which is said to occur in about one out of sixty human subjects.45 Again, this man had "a special abductor of the metatarsal bone of the fifth digit, such as Prof. Huxley and Mr. Flower have shown to exist uniformly in the higher and lower apes."
+The hands and

-&lt;sup>48 These papers deserve careful study by any one who desires to learn how frequently our mueslest vary, and in varying come to resemble those of the Quadrumana.
-The following references relate to the few points tonched on in my text v. ol. xv.
-1863, p.
-572-584; v.
-Ol. xv.
-1865, p.
-241, 242; vol. xv.
-1867, p.
-244; vol. xvi.
-1868, p.
-254. I may here sold that Dr. Murie and Mr. St. George Mivert have shewn in their Memoir on the Lemmoides (Parusact, Josofg, Soc. vol. vii. these animals, the bowest members of the Primates.
-Grandations, also, in the muscles leading to structures found in animals still lower in the seals, are numerous in the Lemmoidea.
+4 These papers deserve careful study by any one who desires to learn of the quantimum.
+The following references relate to the few points touched on in my text, Proc.
+Royal Soc. vol. xiv, 1865, pp. 241, 242; vol. xv, 1866, pp. 244, 242; vol. xv, 1867, p.
+344; vol. xvi, 1868, pp. 241, 242; vol. xv, 1867, p.
+344; vol. xvi, 1868, pp. 241.
+Imay here add that Dr. Murie and Mr. St. George Mirat have shown in their Memoir on the Lemuroidea (Transact, Zoolog, Soc. 'vol. vil.
+1869, p.
+90), how extraordinarily variable some of the muscles are in these animals, the lowest members of the Primates.
+Gradations, also, in the muscless leading to structures found in annimals still lower in the scale, are unserous in the Lemuroidea.

-Prof. Macalister in 'Proc.
+46 Prof. Macalister in 'Proc.
 R. Irish Academy,' vol. x.
 1868, p.
-124. 47 Prof. Macalister (ibid. p.
-121) has tabulated his observations, and finds that muscular abnormalities are most frequent in the forearms, secondly in the face. thirdly in the foot. &c.
+124.

-fect or imperfect, yet in this latter case manifestly of a transitional nature.
+arms of man are eminently characteristic structures, but their muscles are extremely liable to vary, so as to resemble the corresponding muscles in the lower animals," Such resemblances are either complete and perfect or imperfect, yet in this latter case manifestly of a transitional nature.
 Certain variations are more common in man, and others in woman, without our being able to assign any reason.
-Mr. Wood, after describing numerous cases, makes the following pregnant remark: "Notable departures from the ordinary type of the "muscular structures run in groves or directions, which "must be taken to indicate some unknown factor, of "much importance to a comprehensive knowledge of "general and scientific anatomy." "general and scientific anatomy." "general and scientific anatomy." "
+Mr. Wood, after describing numerous cases, makes the following pregnant remark: "Notable departures from the ordinary type of the muscular structures run in grooves or directions, which must be taken to indicate some unknown factor, of much importance to a comprehensive knowledge of general and scientific anatomy," " That this unknown factor is reversion to a former and this unknown factor is reversion to a former state of existence may be admitted as in the highest degree probable.
+It is quite incredible that a man should through mere accident abnormally resemble, in no less than seven of his muscles, certain apes, if there had been no genetic connection between them.
+On the other hand, if man is descended from some ape-like creature, no valid reason can be assigned why certain muscles should not